 With SDWAN Orchestration, it is very easy to auto-provision and remotely manage your network appliances and modify configurations.
 It allows users to easily configure a complex network design through a Graphical UI.
-Device CLI will be auto-generated and pulled by Gateway/Edge devices after the user saves the configurations and clicks the ‘Apply Config’ button.
+Device CLI will be auto-generated and pulled by Gateway/SD-Branch devices after the user saves the configurations and clicks the button.
 SDWAN Topology Graph is provided for quick display of link issues and easy access to all the appliances.

 - All hosts must be pre-created in ‘ADMIN > Hosts‘, See ‘Add Host‘ Page

 - Select the Entity by clicking on button at the top right corner.

 - all the Hosts of the selected entity will be available for the orchestration configuration.